vdbrink/vdbrink.github.io/projects/automate_christmas_decorations.md

 If you also have a plug with a button, you can always try to find a similar plug without a button.\
 Please, let me know if you use another one which fits for your light string.

-Or if your familiar with soldering and electronics, you can modify the current button and make it always on, but only advised for professionals!!
+Or if you're familiar with soldering and electronics, you can modify the current button and make it always on, but only advised for professionals!!

 ---